Skip to content

 A short list.
 Break one only with a reason you can name.

-• Pair Playfair Display headings with Inter body for elegant contrast.
+• Pair Outfit headings with Inter body — geometric over humanist.

-Use pure #ffffff as the page background — it looks clinical.
+• Use pure #ffffff as the page background.
+Warmth comes from gold.

 Use sharp 0px corners anywhere in a celebration context.